CMU Code of Conduct

 Working Abroad Legally

 Most countries around the world do not permit international/study abroad students to work.
 Violations to these laws may be cause for deportation.
-It is important that you thoroughly research labor laws before accepting a job abroad.
+The same can be true for unpaid internships, volunteering, etc. It is important that you thoroughly research labor laws before accepting a job abroad.

 The OSA discourages students from working during their international experience (with the exception of students participating in international internships).
 There will be numerous demands on your time and past program participants have found it difficult to balance their studies and travels with maintaining a part-time job.